“That’s my Daddy. He’s tall.”

 And strong and handsome.
 And a good dancer.
 A good smiler and a good laugher.
 That’s me, through the eyes of my four-year-old daughter.

 My little girl wants and needs a hero; I’m it.

 Meg Meeker, author of Strong Fathers, Strong Daughters explains: “From the moment your daughter first sees you, she gives you hero status. … She wants you to be terrific.
 So regardless of how terrific you feel, your daughter thinks you are.
 You are her hero simply because she wants you to be one.”
 (Sons want heroes too.)

-Dr. Meeker points out that this hero status isn’t earned, but must be maintained.
+This hero status isn’t earned but must be maintained.
 So how can I—or any father—maintain hero status?
 Here are what I believe to be the four essentials.

 At work, I’m expendable.
 Someone else could walk into my office and take my place, and eventually someone will.
 But to my little girl, no one else can take my place.
 I’m Daddy.